Visit our Blog page to read our latest news

 The restoration project is likely to cost approximately £150,000.

 Thanks to our latest grant from the National Lottery, a brilliant £30,000, we hope we have enough funding to complete the project.
-We are still taking donations and have events to come.
-These will boost our contingency fund in case the project runs over budget.
-Any money left over will go into bells education and bell maintenance.
 We are aiming to train a new group of bell ringers for our restored bells.

 Where did the funding come from?
 Remarkably, around a third has come from Newnham residents and friends of the village through, donations, a bequest, fundraising events and an allocation from church reserves.
 The rest has come from charitable institutions.
 The Gloucester and Bristol Diocesan Association of Church Bell Ringers has made available just over £20,000.
 The Gloucestershire Environmental Trust has contributed £15,000.
 The Gloucestershire Historic Churches Trust, the Garfield Weston Foundation and the Ironmongers’ Company have each contributed £7,500.
 And smaller grants have come from several sources including the Allchurches Trust, Old Brightlandsians, Forest of Dean Bell Ringers, the Central Council of Church Bell Ringers the Haberdashers’ Company and Newnham Parish Council.

 We aim keep our costs down by providing volunteers to do as much as possible.
-We have six volunteers who have been helping to dismantle the bells and frame ready to be taken to Nicholson’s workshop in Bridport.
-We need more volunteers in the belfry when the bells come back in October.
+Six volunteers helped to dismantle the bells and frame ready to be taken to Nicholson’s workshop in Bridport.
+We have a dozen volunteers ready to help reinstall the bells in the New Year.
 We are grateful to have local photo whizz, Cozmic Dave, to photograph the project as it develops.
-We also need volunteers to help with stewarding public events.
+We also need volunteers to help with stewarding public events once the restoration is complete.
 Interested in volunteering?
-Contact the Appeal Chair, Cam Dickie, 07886829960 or Andy Vivian on 01594 516528.
+Contact the Appeal Chair, Cam Dickie, 07886829960 or Andy Vivian on 01594 516528 x111.